hummusonrails/trivia-game/README.md

 1. **Text "JOIN" to your Twilio phone number:**
    You will receive a message with the phone number to call to start the game.
 2. **Call the provided number:**
    You will receive a welcome message followed by a trivia question.
+Each unique question is cached in Couchbase to avoid repeating the same question.
 3. **Answer the trivia question:**
    Respond via voice, and you will receive feedback on whether your answer was correct.
 Your score will be tracked.